Jayinthebay/scrumgui/README.md

 - Uses concept of "feature branch" workflow
 - ScumGUI Task types: FEATURE (Green), ENHANCEMENT (Blue), BUG (Red), OTHER (Gray)
 - When moving ScrumGUI Task to "For Review" status, you are asked which recent commit to link to (or N/A)
-- ScrumGUI then automatically creates & processes Merge Request based on Approve/Deny (Yes, it's awesome.)
+- ScrumGUI then automatically creates & processes Merge Request based on Approve/Deny (Awesome!)
 - If approved, issue is merged the "DEV" branch.
 You can then Merge DEV -> MASTER when you desire.
 - Scrumboard user roles mapped to Gitlab Roles (e.g. guest, reporter, developer..)
 - Indication of new Issue comments and Git releated activity on each ScrumGui Task